I have a confession to make.

 46 Easy and Cheap Meal Prep Recipes That Will Save You Money

-10 Easy and Cheap Meal Prep Recipes for Chicken
+10 Easy Meal Prep Recipes for Chicken

 This one comes from one of my favorite food bloggers out there, FitMenCook.
 With only 4 ingredients, it is one of my favorite, cheap meal prep recipes for novices in the kitchen.
 Loaded with flavor, this chicken curry is a great high-protein option.
 The best part is, this recipe only takes about 20 minutes start to finish, so you can pull it off when you’re in a hurry!
 For those who are low-carb or keto dieting, this chicken is a great staple to put on a salad or in a veggie wrap.